yutao1024/yutao1024.github.io/_pages/about.md

 My research interests cover Multimodal Large Language Models.

 # 🔥 News
+- *2026.08*: &nbsp;🎉🎉 Two papers on Search Agent for Video Understanding (Misinformation Detection & Shot Retrieval) were accepted by EMNLP 2026 Findings!
 - *2026.01*: &nbsp;🎉🎉 One paper on Browser Agent were accepted by TMLR!
 - *2025.11*: &nbsp;🎉🎉 Two papers on Multi-View Clustering and Deepfake were accepted by AAAI 2026!
 - *2025.07*: &nbsp;🎉🎉 One technical report on Kwai Keye-VL was released!